Skip to content

 By default, the figure is saved in the same directory as the CSV with a descriptive filename (e.g., grid_R_earth_vs_planet_mass.png).
 To specify a different output path:

-python -m src.tools.plot_grid output_files/grid_results -o my_plot.png
+python -m tools.grids.plot_grid output/grid_results -o my_plot.png

 Python API